-8) The development hereby permitted shall not be brought into use unless and until the cycle and refuse storage shown on the submitted plan 100 F has been provided on site.
-Once provided, the cycle / refuse storage shall be retained for that purpose.
+9) The development hereby permitted shall not be brought into use unless and until the cycle storage shown on the submitted plan 100 F has been provided on site.
+Once provided, the cycle storage shall be retained for that purpose.

-Reason: To ensure that adequate and satisfactory provision for refuse storage and to encourage non-sustainable transport modes.
+Reason: To encourage sustainable transport modes.

-9) The development hereby permitted shall not be brought into use unless and until the car parking provision shown on the submitted plans has been provided on site.
+10) The development hereby permitted shall not be brought into use unless and until the car parking provision shown on the submitted plans has been provided on site and enclosed by a fence.
 Once provided, the parking shall be kept available for that use.